-The SSC concurs with the authors' and CPT's recommendation to manage the PIGKC as a Tier 5 stock for the 2017 season, with a recommended OFL of 93 t (204,527 lb) and an ABC of 70 t (153,395 lb).
-The OFL recommendation is based on the same procedures used since 2010, and is based on estimates of bycatch mortality due to directed crab fisheries, retained catch, bycatch mortality due to non-directed crab fisheries, and bycatch mortality in groundfish fisheries for time periods defined on pages 12-13 of the stock assessment.
+The SSC concurs with the author's and CPT's recommendation to manage the PIGKC as a Tier 5 stock for the 2017 season, with a recommended OFL of 93 t (204,527 lb) and an ABC of 70 t (153,395 lb).
+The OFL recommendation is based on the same procedures used since 2010 based on estimates of bycatch mortality due to directed crab fisheries, retained catch, bycatch mortality due to non-directed crab fisheries for time periods defined on pages 12-13 of the stock assessment.
 The ABC was based on a 10% buffer below OFL during 2013-2014 and has been based on a 25% buffer since 2014-2015.

 The SSC appreciates that the author has noted years when confidentiality prevents reporting of fishery data.
 However, the SSC remains concerned about the preponderance of years in which all data are confidential (see Tables 1a, 1b and 2).
-In June 2015, the SSC requested that the author approach the harvester about whether they would voluntarily allow confidential data to be presented in assessments.
+In June 2015 the SSC had requested that the author approach the harvester about whether they would voluntarily allow confidential data to be presented in assessments.
 However, this was not done.
 The SSC reiterates this request.
-In addition, as this fishery is prosecuted under a Commissioner's Permit, the SSC asks ADF&G to consider the possibility of adding a requirement to authorize the release of fishery data for reporting in annual stock assessments as a condition of issuing future fishing permits in this fishery.
+In addition, as this fishery is prosecuted under a Commissioner's Permit, the SSC asks ADF&G to consider the possibility of adding a requirement to authorize release fishery data for reporting in annual stock assessments as a condition of issuing future fishing permits in this fishery.
 Finally, the SSC reiterates last year's request for NMFS to assess the feasibility to provide groundfish PSC data for PIGKC by calendar year.